-Welcome to the second instalment of the latest Brian’s Travel Spot, the occasional series in which I attempt to catalogue my travels by means other than the coffee shops I visit.
-This trip began just over a week ago, when I flew out to Vietnam, a new destination for both me and the Coffee Spot.
+Welcome to the second instalment of the latest Brian’s Travel Spot, the occasional series in which I catalogue my travels by means other than the coffee shops I visit.
+This trip began just over a week ago, when I flew to Vietnam, a new destination for both me and the Coffee Spot.
 Since then I’ve been in Ho Chi Minh City (Saigon as was), first exploring the city (through the lens of its speciality coffee shops), then attending a week-long meeting for my day job.

 Regular readers will know that I have prior experience with long distance train travel.
 Indeed, the Travel Spot was created in order to cover my trip across the USA from Portland, Maine, to Portland, Oregon, which I took almost exactly two years ago.
 In comparison to that trip, which involved three nights on the train, this one, involving a mere 36 hours on board, is a minnow.
 However, by any other standard, it’s still pretty epic.

 Vietnam is not exactly blessed with an extensive or comprehensive train network.
 However, if the trains go where you want to go and you’re in no hurry, then, much as it does in America, the train is a pretty effective method of getting around.
 Vietnam’s main train line connects the commercial and business hub of Ho Chi Minh City in the south with the capital, Hanoi, in the north.
 The country’s busiest line, it has five departures a day.
 When compared to, for example, Chicago to Portland (part of my trans-USA trip) where there’s one departure a day, it seems a frequent service.
 In contrast, though, there are at least 10 trains an hour between Tokyo and Osaka, the Coffee Spot’s previous overseas destination.
 As ever, it’s all a matter of perspective.